Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

+Otherwise, their weight is the same and either of them can be ranked higher.
+For this case, we show that there exists a tie-breaking mechanism so that $\sol_j(s)$ is ranked higher than $\sol_k(s)$.
+Let $\sol(v)$ and $\sol(v)'$ be two different equal-weight paths starting from some node $v$ and ending at $t$.
+Also let $v'$ be their last common node starting from $v$.
+If either $\sol(v)$ or $\sol(v)'$ coincides with the optimal suffix $\Pi_1(v)$, then it is preferred.
+Otherwise, we can tie-break arbitrarily.
+By this mechanism, $\sol_j(s)$ has to appear before $\sol_k(s)$ since $\sol_j(s)$ contains $\sol_1(v_i)$ and the two paths coincide up to $v_i$. \end{proof}

-Deviations provide a convenient way to explore the solution space, starting from the best path $\sol_1(s)$ which is already computed by DP. \ANYKPART maintains a priority queue of candidates $\Cand$ initialized with $\sol_1(s)$.
-To produce the next best path, it pops from $\Cand$, returns the path, and pushes its deviations back to $\Cand$.
-For the correctness of this algorithm, note that every path can be constructed through deviations and \Cref{lem:deviations} guarantees that the order in which they are produced is correct.
+Deviations provide an efficient way to explore the solution space, starting from the best path $\sol_1(s)$ which is already computed by DP. \ANYKPART maintains a priority queue of candidates $\Cand$ initialized with $\sol_1(s)$.
+To produce the next-best path, it pops from $\Cand$, returns the path, and pushes its deviations back to $\Cand$.
+For the correctness of this algorithm, note that every path can be constructed through deviations starting from $\sol_1(s)$ and \Cref{lem:deviations} ensures that the order in which they are produced is correct.

-\introparagraph{Avoiding duplicates} A straightforward application of the idea described above that tries all possible deviations of every path leads to many duplicate candidates.
+\introparagraph{Avoiding duplicates} A straightforward application of the idea described above that attempts all possible deviations of every path produces duplicate candidates.
 The Lawler-Murty procedure~\cite{lawler72,murty1968} provides a way to choose deviations in order to avoid duplicates.
-For a path whose last deviating edge is $(v_i, v_{i+1})$, it does not consider: (1) deviating edges from $s$ up to $v_i$ and (2) deviating edges to replace $(v_i, v_{i+1})$ that have already been considered with the same prefix.
+For a path whose last deviating edge is $(v_i, v_{i+1})$, it does not produce new candidates for: (1) deviating edges from $s$ up to $v_i$ and (2) deviating edges to replace $(v_i, v_{i+1})$ that have already been produced with the same prefix.